Skip to main content

 In-person courses are held regularly at the National Mine Health and Safety Academy in Beaver, West Virginia, and can also be scheduled at your worksite upon request.
 Our online materials and resources can be integrated into your own training programs.
 If you have any questions about training programs or courses, email MSHA Training.

-How do I become a certified Mine Safety and Health Administration (MSHA) instructor?
+How do I become an MSHA-approved instructor?